Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Tracker system.
 For documentation on the legacy tracker system (v3) see ?.

-The SYS\_PRODUCT\_NAME Tracker is one of the most powerful and flexible service provided by SYS\_PRODUCT\_NAME.
+The Tuleap Tracker is one of the most powerful and flexible service provided by SYS\_PRODUCT\_NAME.
 It allows tracking change management and various artifacts like bugs, tasks, requirements, etc...
 .
 A project can create and customize as many trackers as necessary.